How Common is Masochism – Statistics on SMD

 • Sexual sadism is diagnosed in < 10% of rapists but is present in 37% to 75% of people who have committed sexually motivated homicides.

-• Holvoet et al. (2017) found that 15.3% of participants reported being hit by a partner as part of a masochistic act.
+• 15.3% reported being hit by a partner as part of a masochistic act.
 This demonstrates that masochistic behaviors are not uncommon in the general population.

-• Dawson, Bannerman, and Lalumière (2016) found gender differences in arousal related to masochism.
+• Gender differences in arousal related to masochism.
 Women reported greater arousal for masochism (17%) compared to men (15%).
 This indicates that women may have a higher interest in masochistic acts compared to men.

-• Joyal & Carpentier (2017) found that there was a significant difference in the desire to engage in masochism between women (27.8%) and men (19.2%).
+• There is a significant difference in the desire to engage in masochism between women (27.8%) and men (19.2%).
 This further highlights that women may have a stronger inclination towards masochistic behaviors than men.

-• In terms of actual experiences with sexual masochism, Joyal and Carpentier (2017) discovered that more women (23.7%) reported having experienced it compared to men (13.9%).
+• Women (23.7%) reported having experienced it compared to men (13.9%).
 This finding not only supports the idea that women have a higher interest in masochism but also that they are more likely to engage in masochistic acts.

-• Joyal and Carpentier (2017) also reported that engaging in masochistic behaviors consistently (more than 10 times over the lifetime) had a prevalence rate of 1.4%.
+• Engaging in masochistic behaviors consistently (more than 10 times over a lifetime) had a prevalence rate of 1.4%.
 This highlights that a smaller percentage of the population engages in masochistic acts regularly.

 • The prevalence rates of masochistic behaviors are lower than the prevalence rates of masochistic fantasies.
 This suggests that while many people may have masochistic desires, fewer people act on these desires or engage in masochistic acts.